1

 Your body is not a mystical entity.
 It is a machine.
 Every disease is a broken part.
 Every death is a mechanical failure.

 The question isn’t whether we can fix the human body.
-The question is whether we’ll finally decide to fund the trials that test the repairs before the whole thing breaks down completely.
+The question is whether we’ll fund the mechanics before the warranty expires.